LutziGoz/LutziTube/README.md

 EXE Script to Download ANY URL from YouTube
 ### Download ANY Single or Playlist from YouTube by LutziTube:
 This Script will Start by crawl grabbing ANY Playlist / Single and then will Start to Download to Current Folder Where The Script Running.
-### Note:
-PLEASE During Installation, Select the destination for The Script firectly in The Downloads Folder or to a place convenient for you to download, otherwise all downloads will go directly where are you downloaded the installation file (you can copy The LutziTube Folder as many times as you want).
 ## Quality Features:
 * The Script Perform Parsing for ANY Link of YouTube Include Shorts Links.
 * The Script Retrieves errors and redirects or corrects any Errors.